 -Stanley Kurtz, National Review Online.

 I attended public schools in Shaker Heights, Ohio, from kindergarten through grade 12.
 I graduated Phi Beta Kappa from the Massachusetts Institute of Technology (MIT) in 1980 with a bachelor's degree in biology, and then went to the University of Pennsylvania, where I earned both a PhD (in psychology) and an MD.
 I went on to do a 3-year residency in family practice at Lancaster General Hospital in Lancaster, Pennsylvania.
 In 1990, I launched a family medical practice in suburban Montgomery County, Maryland, about 30 minutes northwest of the District of Columbia.
 I practiced in the same location, serving families in the same small town, for 18 years (1990 - 2008).
 My wife and I lived about 300 yards from my office.
 In June 2008, my family and I moved to Chester County Pennsylvania.
-Since then, I have devoted myself to working with schools, school districts, and communities on issues of child and adolescent development.
-I plan to return to medical practice in 2014, although I will continue to do speaking engagements and lead workshops as time permits.
+From June 2008 through December 2013, I devoted myself to working with schools, school districts, and communities on issues of child and adolescent development, and to preparing my third book Girls on the Edge and my fourth book, on the collapse of American parenting (to be published next year).
+In January 2014 I returned to medical practice (Parkesburg Family Medicine) although I continue to do speaking engagements and lead workshops as time permits.

 I had the privilege of serving as guest editor for a special issue of Education.com devoted to gender differences in how children learn.
 I also contributed to this special issue, as well as editing it.
 Regarding my other publications: I have broken down the following (partial) list into "scholarly" and "popular."
 "Scholarly" publications are intended for an academic audience, professors at universities etc. "Popular" publications are intended for a general audience.